w3c/sync-media-pub/src/pages/including-in-html.md

+---
-# Including SyncMedia in an HTML document
+title: Including SyncMedia in an HTML document
+---
+This document is a work in progress {.wip}

+## Context

+SyncMedia documents can be used to enhance web content, such as by adding audio narration to an HTML document.
+In this case, the HTML document should have a way to express that it has a SyncMedia presentation for its own content.

+A SyncMedia-aware user agent can then load the presentation and invoke playback.

-## TBD
+## Link to SyncMedia

-How to refer to a SyncMedia file from an HTML document?
-How about `<link rel="alternate" type="syncmedia-mimetype-TODO" href="sync.xml">` ?
+One idea is to use the HTML `link` element and express the `<link rel="alternate" type="syncmedia-mimetype-TODO" href="sync.xml">`

 This goes along with using `alternate` for [incorporating SyncMedia into a Publication Manifest](incorporating-into-pubmanifest.html).